 When cleaning duvets and dry cleaning comforters, each item receives individual attention.
 Each one undergoes at least four inspections before we return it to you in nearly-new condition.
 As experts in both wet and dry cleaning technologies, Shores Cleaners employs only the most knowledgeable and experienced individuals to care for your items, whether they are heirlooms or custom made.

-For an expert in duvets dry cleaning and comforter cleaning service in Greensboro, High Point, or Winston Salem, call, stop by or contact Shores Cleaners.
+For an expert in duvets and comforter dry cleaning service in Greensboro, High Point, or Winston Salem, call, stop by or contact Shores Cleaners.
 We're happy to answer your questions about our process.

 1. Wait for a sunny day

 2. Use cold water, wait to add clear detergent once the wheel is full.
 Do not add fabric softener.

 3. Every few minutes open your washer and move the comforter around.
 If you are using a front load washer skip this step.

 4. Extract the comforter twice.
 (After first spin turn the dial back to spin again)